david-kn/david-kn.github.io/_posts/2023-01-06-Jenkins-github-event-triggers-pipeline.md

 date: 2023-01-03
 ---

-**Situation:** A jenkins job gets triggered by a git push event to a jenkins shared library but not a Jenkins job (pipeline) code itself.
+**Issue / Situation:** A jenkins job gets triggered by a git push event to a jenkins shared library but not a Jenkins job (pipeline) code itself.
 This behaviour might not be desirable when a job should be triggered only by a git event strictly related and attached to a codebase repo itself (when a setting `Git SCM polling` is enabled).
 Not any other _generic_ code like shared library defined globally for a whole Jenkins etc.

 _Note:_ based on a Jenkins commmunity, such a behaviour is actually in accordance to its design.
-Any change within any of the code related to the job should be taken into account when working with git scm polling for changes and having git hooks set.
+Any change within any of the code related to the job (let call it a _code dependency chain_) should be taken into account when working with git scm polling for changes and having git hooks set.
 This behaviour is also well logged within each impacted job - in section `menu link` where it is transparent which event and changed caused a job trigger.

+**Desired state**: Git polling should monitor and job get triggered only when a git push is related directly to the job repository.

 **Solution:**
 A) Disable globally within Jenkins configuration an option for such shared library `Include @Library changes in job recent changes` (within Jenkins -> Manage Jenkins -> under specific jenkins shared library section)